volker-raschek/prometheus-postgres-exporter-charts/README.md

 #### TLS certificate rotation

-If Reposilite uses TLS certificates that are mounted as a secret in the container file system like the example [above](#tls-authentication-and-encryption), the exporter will not automatically apply them when the TLS certificates are rotated.
+If the exporter uses TLS certificates that are mounted as a secret in the container file system like the example [above](#tls-authentication-and-encryption), the exporter will not automatically apply them when the TLS certificates are rotated.
 Such a rotation can be for example triggered, when the [cert-manager](https://cert-manager.io/) issues new TLS certificates before expiring.

-Until Reposilite does not support rotating TLS certificate a workaround can be applied.
+Until the exporter does not support rotating TLS certificate a workaround can be applied.
 For example stakater's [reloader](https://github.com/stakater/Reloader) controller can be used to trigger a rolling update.
 The following annotation must be added to instruct the reloader controller to trigger a rolling update, when the mounted configMaps and secrets have been changed.